Read time 3 minutes

-Some bacterial probiotic strains have been shown to reduce the number of inflammatory monocytes in MS patients.13 In 2019, a prospective randomized double-blind placebo-controlled clinical trial was initiated to evaluate whether probiotic treatment with Saccharomyces boulardii could improve mental health, quality of life, fatigue, pain, and indices of inflammation and oxidative stress in patients with MS.14 The results of this study are forthcoming.
+Probiotic supplementation has also shown promise in improving inflammatory and oxidative stress markers in patients with MS,9 with some bacterial probiotic strains reducing the number of inflammatory monocytes.10 Recently, a prospective randomized double-blind placebo-controlled clinical trial was initiated to evaluate whether probiotic treatment with Saccharomyces boulardii could improve mental health, quality of life, fatigue, pain, and indices of inflammation and oxidative stress in patients with MS.11 The results of this study are forthcoming.

 - Mifflin KA, Kerr BJ.
 Pain in autoimmune disorders.
 J Neurosci Res.
 2017;95(6):1282-1294. doi:1002/jnr.23844